Axion Star Bosenova in Axion Miniclusters: Axion star growth in a minicluster

 where $f_{\vec{k}}$ is the occupation number for momentum $\vec{k}$, and we take $k_{g}=m_{a}v_{g}$.
 The momentum distribution is normalized so that

 The normalization factor $f_{g}$ is

+We can verify that the occupation number $f_{g}\gg 1$.
 The momentum distribution $f_{\vec{k}}$ evolves as the axion star grows.
-The change of characteristic momentum $k_{g}$ is negligible as long as the axion star mass is much smaller than $M_{0}$.
+The change of characteristic momentum $k_{g}$ is negligible as long as the axion star mass is much smaller than the MC mass.
 Although the distribution may evolve, the mass growth of the axion star is insensitive to the specific form of momentum distribution as long as $k_{g}$ is unchanged.
 Hence, in the following we will assume Eq.~(\ref{eq:momentum}) as the axion star grows.

 We will consider an axion star in the center of an MC.
-Numerical simulations show that such an axion star can naturally form within an MC~\cite{Levkov:2018kau}.
+Numerical simulations show that such an axion star can naturally form within an MC~\cite{Levkov:2018kau,Eggemeier:2019jsu,Dmitriev:2023ipv}.
 The axion star appears after a timescale $\tau_{c}$.
 Before $\tau_{c}$, the momentum distribution within the MC changes gradually, with an accumulation of low momentum modes~\cite{Levkov:2018kau}.
 After the axion star is formed, it will continue to absorb axions and grow.
 The growth due to gravitational interaction has been calculated in Ref.~\cite{Chan:2022bkz}.
 However, the dilute axion star has a maximum mass only when self-interaction is involved, and self-interaction may dominate the mass growth.
 Hence we also need to consider axion star mass growth due to the axion self-interaction.

 Next, we will calculate the mass growth rate of an axion star in an MC.
 We will use a similar approach as in Ref.~\cite{Chan:2022bkz} to obtain the mass growth rate.
 We will regard the absorption of axions as a quantum transition process and calculate the absorption rate.
 The axion action is